-Dry matter accumulation and its partitioning in to different plant parts were recorded at 45, 60, and 90 DAS were presented in table 7.
-Data revealed that there was concomitant increase in total dry matter (TDM) accumulation till 90 DAS but it's partitioning to different parts like leaf, stem and pod increased up to 60 DAS but at 90 DAS partitioning of TDM was less to the leaf compared to stem and pod.
+Dry matter accumulation and its partitioning into different plant parts were recorded at 45, 60, and 90 DAS were presented in table 7.
+Data revealed that there was concomitant increase in total dry matter (TDM) accumulation till 90 DAS alternatively it's partitioning to different parts like leaf, stem and pod increased up to 60 DAS alternatively at 90 DAS partitioning of TDM was less to the leaf compared to stem and pod.

-Foliar application of all the micronutrients and their combination significantly increased leaf dry matter (LDM), stem dry matter (SDM), pod dry matter (PDM) and total dry matter (TDM) of the plant recorded at 45, 60 and 90 DAS over control except foliar application of Cu (T5), Fe (T6) which found at par with control with respect to (TDM) and its partitioning to different plant parts at various growth stages.
-Significantly the highest accumulation of dry matter in leaf , stem, pod as well as in whole plant recorded at all the growth stages in plant applied with foliar spray of micronutrients in combination (T9) followed by foliar application of Zn (T3) and B (T2).
+Foliar application of all the micronutrients and their combination significantly increased leaf dry matter (LDM), stem dry matter (SDM), pod dry matter (PDM) and total dry matter (TDM) of plants recorded at 45, 60 and 90 DAS over control except foliar application of Cu (T5), Fe (T6) which found at par with control with respect to total dry matter (TDM) and its partitioning to different plant parts at various growth stages.
+Significantly the highest accumulation of dry matter in leaf , stem, pod as well as in whole plant recorded at all the growth stages in plant applied with foliar spray of treatments T9 followed by foliar application of T3 and T2.
 The pattern of partitioning of TDM at 45 and 60 DAS are same i.e. stem > leaf > pod whereas pattern of partitioning of TDM was in a sequence of pod > stem > leaf at 90 DAS.